 For or in connection with the sale and supply of water and the treatment and disposal of sewage or other wastes in the Township by means of the System during each Fiscal Year, the Township shall pay to the Authority Annual Charges made and charged by the Authority to and payable by the Township for such Fiscal Year computed by the Authority as provided in this Article.
 Within thirty (30) days after the end of each Fiscal Year, the Authority shall notify the Township of the estimated Annual Charges for the preceding Fiscal Year.
-Within sixty (60) days after the end of each Fiscal Year, the Authority shall notify the Township of the Annual Charges (if any) for such preceding Fiscal Year (the "Prior Annual Charges Deficiency Notice") computed in accordance with this Agreement accompanied by the written approval, signed by an Accountant, of the statements in such certificate.
+Within sixty (60) days after the end of each Fiscal Year, the Authority will make and deliver to the Township its certificate stating the amount of the Annual Charges (if any) for such preceding Fiscal Year (the "Prior Annual Charges Deficiency Notice") computed in accordance with this Agreement accompanied by the written approval, signed by an Accountant, of the statements in such certificate.
 The Annual Charges for each Fiscal Year, to the extent that any part thereof shall not have been theretofore paid, shall in all events be due and payable within forty-five (45) days of receipt by the Township of the Prior Annual Charges Deficiency Notice, but current provision for and payment of part of such Annual Charges on an annualized basis shall be made by the Township in accordance with the following paragraphs of this Section.